 USC administers more than a dozen prestigious scholarship programs, ranging in value from a few thousand dollars up to full tuition.
-Unlike loans, scholarships do not have to be repaid.
 They are awarded based on academic excellence, leadership, service, and talent.

 Some departments provide their scholarships in the form of a monthly stipend that is paid directly to the student receiving the award.
 Stipend payments are made monthly according to the stipend schedule.